vsoch/cs106b-builder/README.md

 This is the CS106B-Builder - you can build a container and then use it to compile and run a local project directory, without QT-Creator.
-We are using a Singularity container instead of DOcker so that we can more seamlessly use our system display.
+We are using a Singularity container instead of Docker so that we can more seamlessly use our system display.

 ## 0. Install Singularity